factor-io/docs/docs/learn/step_3_your_first_workflow.md

   info 'post complete'
 end
 ```
 This should look familiar.
 As you can see we use `run` to call a specific action, in this case `web::post` with the `url` parameter.
-As you can see, both `run` and `listen` use the same pattern as the first option is the referene to our connector + action/event, the following paramters are the options to pass to that action/listener, followed by a new block of code.
+As you can see, both `run` and `listen` use the same pattern as the first option is the referene to our connector + action/event, the following parameters are the options to pass to that action/listener, followed by a new block of code.

 The `run` action will execute the work one time, once the work is complete it returns some information and calls the inside block.